hashicorp/terraform-provider-awscc/docs/resources/datasync_location_fsx_lustre.md

 ### Required

-- `security_group_arns` (List of String) The ARNs of the security groups that are to use to configure the FSx for Lustre file system.
+- `security_group_arns` (List of Dynamic) The ARNs of the security groups that are to use to configure the FSx for Lustre file system.

 ### Optional